quii/learn-go-with-tests/anti-patterns.md

 # TDD Anti-patterns

-This book tries to teach you some good habits in respect to TDD but from time to time it's still necessary to review your own technique and in particular remind yourself the kind of things you should be avoiding.
-This chapter lists a number of TDD anti-patterns and how to remedy them.
+From time to time it's necessary to review your TDD techniques and in particular remind yourself the kind of things you should be avoiding.
+This chapter lists a number of TDD and testing anti-patterns, and how to remedy them.

 ## Not doing it at all